 It is the goal of devotees in the line of Sri Chaitanya Mahaprabhu and Srila Rupa Gosvami to be rupanuga devotees, followers of Rupa Gosvami.
-In his Bhakti-rasamrta-sindhu, Rupa Gosvami has described all categories of devotional service: sadhana-bhakti, bhava-bhakti, and prema-bhakti.
+In his Bhakti-rasamrta-sindhu, Rupa Gosvami describes the categories of devotional service: sadhana-bhakti, bhava-bhakti, and prema-bhakti.
 And within each category, there are two divisions: vaidhi and raganuga.
-Srila Rupa Gosvami has composed three very important verses about the practice of raganuga-bhakti, which are also quoted in Sri Caitanya-caritamrta.
+Srila Rupa Gosvami composed three very important verses about the practice of raganuga-bhakti, which are also quoted in Sri Caitanya-caritamrta.
 One reads,

 siddha-rupena catra hi

 When we were in Allahabad for the Kumbha-mela in 1977, His Holiness Lokanath Swami came to meet Srila Prabhupada.
-Prabhupada lived in a tent, like all of us, and although his tent was a little bigger and had a heater, still it was cold and difficult, and he became sick.
-Sometimes in the afternoon there was sun, and he used to come outside into a courtyard constructed with colorful shamiana cloth, and I would often sit there with him.
+Like all of us, Prabhupada lived in a tent, and although his tent was a little bigger and had a heater, it was cold and austere, and he became sick.
+Sometimes in the afternoon there was sun, and he used to come outside into a courtyard, and I would often sit there with him.

-Srila Prabhupada had been encouraging Lokanath Swami to travel by bullock cart throughout India and preach.
-But Gopal Krishna Maharaja had instructed Lokanath Swami to stay in Bombay to take care of the new bhaktas.
-Lokanath Swami repeated Gopal Krishna’s arguments to Srila Prabhupada, including Gopal’s description of Lokanath Swami as a “key devotee.”
+Prabhupada had been encouraging Lokanath Swami to travel by bullock cart throughout India and preach.
+But Gopal Krishna Maharaja had instructed Lokanath Swami to stay in Bombay to take care of new bhaktas.
+Lokanath Swami repeated Gopal Krishna’s arguments to Prabhupada, including Gopal’s description of Lokanath Swami as a “key devotee.”
 “What is this ‘key devotee’?”
 Lokanath wondered.
 Prabhupada replied, “No, you should travel with bullock cart and preach.”
-Then Lokanath Swami asked, “What about the program for the new devotees?”
-Srila Prabhupada answered, “Our regular program is for new devotees.
+Then Lokanath Swami asked, “What about the program for new devotees?”
+Prabhupada answered, “Our regular program is for new devotees.
 Our program is the same for all devotees; we don’t have any different program for new devotees.”
-Then Lokanath Swami explained that some of the devotees had joined because he had preached to them and they were attached to him personally and might not be able to continue without him.
-Srila Prabhupada replied, “Those who are very much attached to you personally may accompany you in the bullock cart, and you can have the same program in the bullock cart as you travel.”
+Then Lokanath Swami explained that some of the devotees had joined because he had preached to them and that they were attached to him personally and might not be able to continue without him.
+“Those who are very much attached to you personally may accompany you in the bullock cart,” Prabhupada replied, “and you can have the same program in the bullock cart as you travel.”

 caitanyera krpa rupa likhiyachena apane